|Approved by||Council, 14 October 2015|

 (e) In the case of all other Council members, final approval shall be given by the Chancellor.

-(f) If staff are unsure about the escalation of approvals they should contact the Compliance Analyst, Office of Risk, Assurance and Compliance.
+(f) If staff are unsure about the escalation of approvals they should contact their Finance Associate.

 (g) Where Sensitive Expenditure is required to be approved by Deans, Pro-Vice-Chancellors, Heads of Division or the Vice-Chancellor, the relevant form should be completed: